UNPACKING THE DIVERSE AND COMPLEX REALITY OF TRAUMA AND ABUSE

 The roots of this issue are known by those with the privilege to heal, and I believe survivors have the awareness to change the current trajectory of this ancient epidemic.
 Not only for the victims, but also the perpetrators, the judicial systems, and the communities they reside in.
 Shifting abuse from a closed-door subject that demands victims to live with the profound aftermath alone, where it cycles and erodes lives, into a known one.

-Everything I am privileged to study weaves itself into the work I currently provide and further informs me of how I can do it better.
+Everything I am privileged to learn in University weaves itself into the work I currently provide survivors and further informs me of how I can do it better.

 HOW TO SUPPORT ME: